-Maternity and Adoption
+Maternity and adoption

-- 5.6 Any students who take a period of temporary withdrawal from their course for maternity leave or adoption leave will not normally be eligible for any elements of the Learning Support Fund. - 5.7 Any students who are on an authorised period of maternity leave or adoption leave from their course may be considered for the Child Dependants Allowance and Exceptional Support Fund if there are exceptional mitigating circumstances applicable.
-Students should contacts their academic authority to discuss their circumstances in the first instance.
-The academic authority can contact NHSBSA to discuss the case and determine if there is evidence of exceptional mitigating circumstances.
-NHSBSA in conjunction with Department of Health will be responsible for determining whether any cases are deemed to be exceptional and mitigating to warrant a funding award.
+- 5.6 Any students who take a period of temporary withdrawal from their course for maternity leave or adoption leave will not normally be eligible for any elements of the Learning Support Fund. - 5.7 Any students who are on an authorised period of maternity or adoption leave from their course may be considered for the Child Dependants Allowance and Exceptional Support Fund if exceptional mitigating circumstances apply. - 5.8 Students should contact their academic authority to discuss their circumstances in the first instance.
+The academic authority can contact NHSBSA to discuss the case and determine if there is evidence of exceptional mitigating circumstances. - 5.9 NHSBSA in conjunction with Department of Health and Social Care will be responsible for determining whether any cases are deemed to be exceptional and mitigating to warrant a funding award.
 This would also be dependent on the student being authorised for continued maintenance loan support from the Student Loans Company for the period concerned.